DougAnderson444/rdx/README.md

 > Real gooD eXperiment

-🦀 Pure Rust (no JavaScript)
+- 🦀 Pure Rust (no JavaScript)
-🥇 All Platforms (Web, Desktop)
+- 🥇 All Platforms (Web, Desktop)
-🦕 Extensible - Bring your own eXtensions
+- 🦕 Extensible - Bring your own eXtensions
-🦺 Safe - Run other peoples' FULL STACK code safely in a WebAssembly
+- 🦺 Safe - Run other peoples' FULL STACK code safely in a WebAssembly

 ## Why?

-Because we need a way to encapsulate the front end Rust into WebAssembly, so the full stack can be run in a trust minimized manner.
+Because we need a way to encapsulate full stack apps into WebAssembly, so they can be run in a trustless way.

 ## What is RDX?